David Southwood

 David John Southwood CBE (born 30 June 1945) is a British space scientist who holds the post of Senior Research Investigator at Imperial College London.
-He was the President of the Royal Astronomical Society from 2012–2014, and earlier served as the Director of Science and Robotic Exploration at the European Space Agency (2001–2011).
+He was the President of the Royal Astronomical Society from 2012–2014, and Director of Science and Robotic Exploration at the European Space Agency from 2001–2011.
 Southwood's research interests have been in solar–terrestrial physics and planetary science, particularly magnetospheres.
 He built the magnetic field instrument for the Cassini Saturn orbiter.

 Early life and education

 Southwood was born in Torquay, Devon, and attended Cockington County Primary School, then Torquay Boys' Grammar School.
 At school he specialized in languages.
 However, he studied mathematics for his first degree at Queen Mary College, London, graduating in 1966.
 He obtained a PhD in physics from Imperial College London with a thesis on the theory and data analysis of low-frequency waves in the Earth's space environment.

 His PhD work led to the first direct evidence for Kelvin-Helmholtz instability at the Earth's magnetopause.